-ABSTRACT context we proposed a robot capable of surveillance and also with an alternate In the present detecting and following a pre specified object.
+ABSTRACT ABSTRACE In the present context we proposed a robot capable of surveillance and also with an alternate In the present countries and following a pre specified object.
 The detection and recognition has application in open CV library.
 The code was written in C++.
-And this all processing has been been done using open CV library.
-The code was written in C++.
-And this all processing has been been done using which works on Raspbian OS based on Debian which is Linux OS.
-Raspberry done on haspered single-board computer.
-For capturing the images we are using pi Camera Board. pi is a small once, we have used video streaming over Wi Fi through a router from Raspberry Pi to For surveillance and also can be used a mobile, wireless robot capable of following a pre specified object and also can be used as a surveillance robot.
-For achieving this task we have spectrice robot.
-For achieving this task we have chosen raspberrypi as our processing hardware with Raspbian OS.
-The Raspberrypi is a credit-card sized computer that plugs to a TV or an HDMI monitor to view its interface.
+And this all processing has been been where ni which works on Rasphian OS to the code was written in C++. been done using been which works on Raspbian OS based on Debian which is Linux OS.
+Raspberry done on Taspos as single-board computer.
+For capturing the images we are using pi Camera Board. pi is a small one, we have used video streaming over Wi Fi through a router from Raspberry Pi to For surveined and aim of our project is to make a mobile, wireless robot capable of following a pre specified object and also can be used as a surveillance robot.
+For achieving this task we have specified of specified of the specified sized computer that plugs to a TV or an HDMI monitor to view its interface.
 The visual input is taken by pi.
 For efficient image capture were quires good camera compatible with our pi.
 Camera Module attached to raspberrypi via cable into the CSI port of Pi.
 The whole code for object detection and following is written in MATLAB.
 The system locomotion is controlled by microcontroller which is connected to raspberry pi and servo motors.
 Open offers set of possibilities such as simple motion detection to facial recognition and advanced capabilities such as object detection and object tracking hence image processing will be taken care by the open cv libraries.

-image processing, raspberrypi, raspberrycamera, Robotarm, MATLAB, SIMULINK.
+image processing, raspberrypi,raspberrycamera,Robotarm, MATLAB, SIMULINK.